 In 1967, Wian sold the Big Boy chain to the Marriott Corporation for $7 million.
 Two decades later, the Elias Brothers, one of the chain's largest franchise operators, bought the company and moved its headquarters to Michigan.
 In the 1990s, the MacDonald family, owners of the Burbank building and the land it sits on, wanted to raze the structure and erect an office building in its place.
 Preservationists saved the historic building from that fate.
 The Elias Brothers declared bankruptcy in 2000 and sold the chain, which is now named Big Boy Restaurants International.

 7. The Menu

 Bob's Big Boy still specializes in classic American diner food: sandwiches, chicken fried steak, top sirloin, fried shrimp and burgers.
 Lots of burgers.
-In addition to the double-decker classic, new iterations include burgers with bacon, blue cheese, guacamole, and barbecue sauce.
-Another popular dish: the country boy breakfast, which features eggs and a thick, 8-ounce slice of ham.
+In addition to the iconic double-decker, new iterations include a Bacon Cheeseburger and vegan and vegetarian options.
+Another popular dish: the Big Ham Steak Breakfast, which features three eggs and a thick, 8-ounce slice of ham.

 Bob's Big Boy